All Episodes

 The dossier was created.

-I would say with them, because it was crafted, oh, just perfectly, perfectly so they could get a FISA warrant, just like an entrapment case.
+I would say with them because it was crafted, oh, just perfectly, perfectly so they could get a FISA warrant, just like an entrapment case.

 Oh, I think you're absolutely right.

-It it's very much akin to legal entrapment.
+It's very much akin to legal entrapment.

 It was a setup in street language.

-I mean, this is a guy who got his hands early on uh to the dossier and ran with it.
+I mean, this is a guy who got his hands early on to the dossier and ran with it.

-And he was leaking it to the media, he was up on Capitol Hill trying to peddle it.
+He was up on Capitol Hill trying to peddle it.

-Uh and James Clapper was on board.
+And James Clapper was on board.

-Uh the Obama White House knew all about it.
+The Obama White House knew all about it.

-Uh and so you know, they and there was never any evidence of criminal conduct called collusion to justify a criminal probe.
+And so, you know, they and there was never any evidence of criminal conduct called collusion to justify a criminal probe.

 So Comey was clever.

-He he conjured a counterintelligence investigation.
+He conjured a counterintelligence investigation.

-The trouble is, as Chairman Devin Nunes has said, of the Intel committee, having seen the documents, there was never any intelligence to justify the counterintelligence probe.
+The trouble is, as Chairman Devin Nunes has said of the Intel Committee, having seen the documents, there was never any intelligence to justify the counterintelligence probe.

 And in my book, I go through the dialogue.